 The State Auditor and Inspector also prepares the single audit report each year.
 This is a required audit of all activities that involve federal grant money.
 Similar auditing techniques are used to ensure agencies are using federal money legally and appropriately, that any required state matching money is used and correctly reported, and that agencies have procedures in place to help make sure federal funds are handled and accounted for correctly.
 This process concludes with the annual single audit report, which totals the money spent under each federal grant program, recommends improvements in policies and procedures and reports on whether previous recommendations have been followed.

 Oversight and accountability of government finances and operations continues on a year-round basis.
 In addition to the annual reports and audits already described, there are several other ways to make sure government is working and using public money the way it should.
 These include:

-- Strategic planning and measurement: OMES manages a program under which all agencies must prepare a five-year A long-range plan for the improvement of operations of an organization.
-Most strategic plans establishes... that spells out the agency’s mission, goals, and specific plans for accomplishing these goals.
+- Strategic planning and measurement: OMES manages a program under which all agencies must prepare a five-year strategic plan that spells out the agency’s mission, goals, and specific plans for accomplishing these goals.
 The plans include measurable objectives.
-Agencies are required to track and submit performance measures each year so the Legislature, Governor, OMES, SAI, media, and interested public can track progress toward meeting the goals.
+Agencies are required to track and submit performance measures each year to track progress toward meeting the goals.